amirshabaniv/DRF_charity/README.md

 # charity_quera_project
-#### This project is not personal and is taken from quera django course
+#### This project is not personal and is taken from quera django course; it's about charity.